 Mid Cap (Stocks) consists of companies across industries with a market cap, or a total equity value, of between $2 billion and $10 billion and offers exposure to companies with sizable market capitalizations that may still have room to grow.

 To obtain exposure to U.S. mid cap companies, clients can choose to invest in Vanguard Mid-Cap ETF: VO and Schwab U.S. Mid-Cap ETF: SCHM.

 Large Cap (Stocks) consists of companies operating across all industries with a market cap, or a total equity value, in excess of $10 billion.

 To obtain exposure to U.S. large cap companies, clients can choose to invest in Vanguard Large-Cap ETF: VV and Schwab US Large-Cap ETF: SCHX

 Clean Energy (Stocks) consist of companies that are engaged in the production of clean energy or services to companies that produce clean energy (solar, wind, or other renewables).
-Investors may find this an attractive addition to their portfolios if they believe clean/green energy will continue to provide more of the world's energy and/or if they wish to invest in companies doing well by doing good for the planet.
+Investors may find this an attractive addition to their portfolios if they wish to invest in companies doing well by doing good for the planet.

 To obtain exposure to clean energy companies, clients can choose to invest in iShares Global Clean Energy ETF: ICLN and First Trust NASDAQ Clean Edge Green Energy Index Fund: QCLN.